 In some circumstances, a person may form a reasonable belief that the exciting cause of the appearance of a certain sensation at one time is a certain object perceived by sense at a proximate time.
 The “exciting” cause is the component of the entire cause which is present just at the moment the effect occurs and absent whenever it does not occur; other requisites of the cause are relatively permanent conditions which may be known or unknown.
 A belief that such-and-such an object is the exciting cause of such-and-such effect arises from perception of similarities and differences among successive sensations.
 This may prompt another implicit rudimentary argument: this sensation has a cause; the cause is some entity (perhaps consisting of several objects) that was not present before the sensation appeared and was present at the moment it appeared; there is one and only one thing of which this is true; so it is the exciting cause of the sensation.
 Her example is finding that a view is present in consciousness when you open your eyes and absent when you close them.
 Because the position of the eyelids is the one and only candidate to be the exciting cause, you are likely to believe it is the active cause.
 Shepherd is well aware that such a belief might be mistaken.
 Still, she maintains that we form many beliefs in this simple way, and a great many of them turn out to be true.
 More exacting purposes demand beliefs that are formed with more care (see 5.1), but the basic reasoning is the same.

 CPI licenses a different rudimentary argument.
 If a person believes that one particular thing caused another, e.g., the mixture of samples of blue and yellow pigment caused the quality green to begin to exist; the inductive principle underwrites the inference that any compound similar to the first must have a similar effect.
 To be sure, it is often very difficult to collect evidence that two particular things have similar natures, because natures do not appear in awareness and it is impossible to examine all the effects of two individuals in an effort to learn whether the unknown natures are the same.
 Yet Shepherd explains that, under favorable conditions, we may come to believe they are the same with a high degree of probability (see § 5.1).
 The inductive reasoning just described is contrasted with Hume’s explanation of causal inference in terms of the habitual association of ideas and their liveliness.
 It is also compared with views like that of Reid, followed by Brown, on which if we once perceive that a thing of one kind follows a thing of another kind, we immediately from the conclusive belief that all things of the first kind are followed by those of the second.
 As Shepherd puts it, we give undoubting assent to this law on the evidence of nothing but the law itself; yet it has reference to actual things which everyone agrees can only be known from experience.
 This is to believe without a reason to believe, according to Shepherd (ERCE: 136–45; EASP: 144–5).
-To her mind, beliefs are warranted by nothing but reasons available to the knower.
+To her mind, a belief is irrational if not held for a reason.

 The inductive principle applies to mathematics as well as physics.
 Shepherd takes arithmetical operations to be procedures for forming numbers out of given numbers; each different number determines somewhat different properties.
 Geometrical constructions are understood in the same way.
 A demonstration is made on a diagram constructed from lines drawn at various distances from each other.
 The properties of the particular construction are known by inspection.
 The move from a particular object to all things with similar constitutions is licensed by CPI; Shepherd calls this “reasoning on an experiment”.
 It is true that we are typically more certain of general theorems of mathematics than laws of physics.
 Shepherd explains that this is because we can often be more certain that two figures or numerical values have been formed in the same way because we construct them from known elements by known rules and procedures.
 There are many questions about the details of her theory of mathematical induction which have not, so far, been answered.
 To mention just one, it is not clear whether the method applies just to arithmetic and geometry or also the method of fluxions, and so on.